Organic matter

-Organic matter, organic material or natural organic matter is the large source of carbon-based compounds found within natural and engineered, terrestrial, and aquatic environments.
+Organic matter, organic material or natural organic matter (NOM) is the large source of carbon-based compounds found within natural and engineered, terrestrial, and aquatic environments.
 It is matter composed of organic compounds that have come from the feces and remains of organisms such as plants and animals.
 Organic molecules can also be made by chemical reactions that do not involve life.
 Basic structures are created from cellulose, tannin, cutin, and lignin, along with other various proteins, lipids, and carbohydrates.
 Organic matter is very important in the movement of nutrients in the environment and plays a role in water retention on the surface of the planet.

 Formation

-Living organisms are composed of organic compounds.
-In life, they secrete or excrete organic material into their environment, shed body parts such as leaves and roots and after organisms die, their bodies are broken down by bacterial and fungal action.
-Larger molecules of organic matter can be formed from the polymerization of different parts of already broken down matter.
+Living organisms are composed of organic compounds that are secreted or excreted into their environment during life.
+Following the death of an organism, these materials—along with shed tissues like roots and leaves—are decomposed by microbial and fungal activity.
+Through a process of oxidative polymerization, these smaller degradation products can then recombine to form complex, larger-scale organic molecules.

 The composition of natural organic matter depends on its origin, transformation mode, age, and existing environment, thus its bio-physicochemical functions and properties vary with different environments.